Chapter 4 Introduction to Classification

 Let’s load the dataset (again) first.

-supporting it well, including caret
+directly, including caret

 package.
 We will install it and use it for